pymupdf/PyMuPDF/docs/document.rst

       .. note:: The method uses the same logic as the *mutool convert* CLI.
 This works very well in most cases -- however, beware of the following limitations.

         * Image files: perfect, no issues detected.
 Apparently however, image transparency is ignored.
 If you need that (like for a watermark), use :meth:`Page.insert_image` instead.
-Otherwise, this method is recommended for its much better prformance.
+Otherwise, this method is recommended for its much better performance.
         * XPS: appearance very good.
 Links work fine, outlines (bookmarks) are lost, but can easily be recovered [#f2]_.
         * EPUB, CBZ, FB2: similar to XPS.
         * SVG: medium.
 Roughly comparable to `svglib <https://github.com/deeplook/svglib>`_.